Overall City RankingOut of 1105 cities (72nd percentile)

 Access to major transit hubs.

-This map image shows high-stress and low-stress areas for bicycling in Los Angeles.
-If you'd like to see an interactive version of this map with street-level data, explore PeopleForBikes' BNA tool.
+This interactive map shows high-stress and low-stress areas for bicycling in Los Angeles.
+If you'd like to see interactive versions of this map with additional street-level data, explore PeopleForBikes' BNA tool.

 See Detailed Community Score

 How familiar people are with local biking resources and their city’s efforts to improve biking.

 How well a city’s bike network connects people to places they want to go.

 How often people ride bikes in their city for transportation and recreation.